zhangai2018-lgtm/best-red-light-/src/data/blog/lifepro-bioheal-plus-red-light-therapy-panel-review.md

 For dedicated facial skincare work, the 90 LED version ($136) is probably more appropriate.
 The 120 LED's strength is body coverage, not precision facial treatment.
 That said, multiple owners use it for both.

-[Related Post: Hooga PRO300 Red Light Therapy Panel Review](/posts/hooga-pro300-red-light-therapy-panel-review) covers a panel optimized for facial and targeted body work if skin is your primary goal.
+covers a panel optimized for facial and targeted body work if skin is your primary goal.

 ---